Gordon Murray: McLaren: 1987–1991

-In 1986 Murray received an offer from Ron Dennis to join McLaren as Technical Director, taking over the role formerly held by John Barnard.
-Murray brought his Brabham experience and the BT55 low-line concept into the McLaren design team, led by Steve Nichols, working on the MP4/4 car for the 1988 season.
-This Honda turbo-powered engine car won 15 of the season's 16 Grands Prix, and gave Ayrton Senna his first Drivers' Championship.
-In the Constructors' Championship McLaren's points score of 199 was (at that time) an all-time high.
+In 1986, Murray received an offer from Ron Dennis to join McLaren as Technical Director, taking over the role formerly held by John Barnard.
+Murray brought his Brabham experience to the McLaren design team, led by Chief Designer Steve Nichols.
+The 1988 MP4/4 car, with a Honda turbo-powered engine, won 15 of the season's 16 Grands Prix, and gave Ayrton Senna his first Drivers' Championship.
+In the Constructors' Championship, McLaren's points score of 199 was at that time an all-time high.
 Murray also oversaw the design of the naturally-aspirated engined 1989 MP4/5 and 1990 MP4/5B with lead designer Neil Oatley.
 The MP4/5 and MP4/5B won the driver's and constructor's championships in both years.
-Over the period 1988–91 the McLaren team won four consecutive Constructors' and Drivers' Championships: Alain Prost won the Drivers' Championship in 1989, Senna won further Drivers' Championships in 1990 and 1991.
+Over the period 1988–91, the McLaren team won four consecutive Constructors' and Drivers' Championships: Alain Prost won the Drivers' Championship in 1989, while Senna won further Drivers' Championships in 1990 and 1991.

 McLaren Cars

-From 1991 to 2004, Murray headed the offshoot McLaren Cars team to design road-going supercars such as the McLaren F1.